ujalil101/ujalil101.github.io/README.md

-A personalized website I created to dive into web development utilizing HTML & CSS.
+A personalized website I have created to dive into web development utilizing HTML & CSS.